-Overall, Cafédirect is still planning for growth consistent with its market trajectory but has undertaken detailed scenario planning to ensure it can trade responsibly in the event of a downturn, whether this is caused by loss of market share, or a wider economic downturn.
+Overall despite the various challenges, Cafédirect is planning to resume its growth trajectory, building on its growth in Grocery retail in 2022.
+It has prudently undertaken detailed scenario planning to ensure it can trade responsibly in the event of a downturn, aware that risks in the market environment remained heightened.